chains-project/ghasum/README.md

   steps:
   # The repository has to be checked out before verifying checksums because it
   #  requires access to the content in .github/workflows.
 Because this action is
-  #  ran before the checksums are verified it should be pinned to a commit SHA.
+  #  run before the checksums are verified it should be pinned to a commit SHA.
   - name: Checkout repository
     uses: actions/checkout@11bd71901bbe5b1630ceea73d27597364c9af683 # v4.2.2